Skip to main content

 How to Book

 Booking difficulty is rated Easy, which means you do not need to plan weeks in advance the way you would for Lazy Bear or Atelier Crenn.
 That said, confirm availability before building an itinerary around it, particularly for weekend evenings when Financial District foot traffic picks up.
-No specific booking platform or phone number is listed in available data, so check the venue directly.
+No specific booking platform or phone number is listed, so check the venue directly.
 For context on how booking difficulty compares across the city's wine and dining scene, see our San Francisco bars guide and our San Francisco wineries guide.

 More to Explore in San Francisco